Skip to product information

 Author: Thomas W. Gilbert

-Thomas W. Gilbert is the author of many baseball books, including Baseball and the Color Line, Roberto Clemente and Playing First.
-From his Greenpoint, Brooklyn stoop he can throw a baseball to the former site of the Manor House tavern, where members of the Eckford Baseball Club enjoyed a post game drink or two in the 1850s.
+Thomas W. Gilbert is the author of How Baseball Happened: Outrageous Lies Exposed!
+The True Story Revealed (winner of the Casey Award: Best Baseball Book of the Year) many other books, including Baseball and the Color Line, Roberto Clemente and Playing First.
+From his Greenpoint, Brooklyn stoop he can throw a baseball to the former site of the Manor House tavern, where members of the Eckford Baseball Club enjoyed a post-game drink or two in the 1850s.
+Author photo courtesy of Mark Berghash.